-The Department of Media and Information is a dynamic, interdisciplinary and energetic community of researchers, creators, and teachers united by a passion for all aspects of media and information.
-One of the leading departments in this vibrant field worldwide and a member of the global iSchools Consortium, it offers an environment of engaged learning and scholarship in which students and faculty design, explore and study the next frontiers of media and information technology, content and applications.
+The Department of Media and Information is an interdisciplinary and energetic community of researchers, creators, and teachers united by a passion for all aspects of media and information.
+One of the leading departments in this growing field and a member of the global iSchools Consortium our department is known for innovative research and creative work.
+The department offers an environment of engaged learning and scholarship in which students and faculty design, explore and study the next media and information technologies, applications, and content.

-The department offers undergraduate and graduate degrees that prepare students for exciting careers in a wide range of employment opportunities across new and traditional media (including radio, TV, film), games and interactive media (including web development, game design, and game development), and information industries (including social media, mobile applications and services, human-centric technologies).
-In addition, several Minors are offered jointly with other departments on campus (Documentary Production, Fiction Filmmaking, Game Design and Development, Information Technology, and Information and Communication Technology for Development).
+The department offers undergraduate and graduate degrees that prepare students for rewarding careers in a wide range of employment opportunities across new and traditional media (radio, TV, film), games and interactive media (design and development of games for entertainment and learning, virtual and extended reality, web development), and information industries (human-centered technology design, user experience, social media, mobile applications and services).
+In addition, several Minors are offered jointly with other departments on campus: Documentary Production, Fiction Filmmaking, Game Design and Development, Information Technology, and Information and Communication Technology for Development.